-The City utilizes the special revenue fund type of the governmental fund group to account for the activities of the Fund.
+The City utilizes the special revenue fund type of the governmental fund group to account for the activities of the Funds.
 Special revenue funds are used to account for the proceeds of specific revenue sources that are legally restricted to expenditures for specific purposes.
-The following fund is used by the City to account for its TDA funds:
+The following funds are used by the City to account for its TDA and other State program funds: